 Note that this new "strengthened" procedure is in place only until the end of 2012, when the IRS will issue further new guidelines for obtaining ITINs.
-The IRS has posted additional information on its website to address additional questions regarding the new procedure.
+This Fact Sheet by the IRS may offer some helpful details.

 If all of this sounds like a bit of a headache, consider the following: